How to Grow Ornamental Hakonechloa Grass

 Keep soil moist.
 Although many varieties are hardy to Zone 5, safeguarding the plant is helpful: keep it well mulched for weed prevention, moisture retention, and cold protection.
 Fertilize minimally or not at all.

 Hakonechloa Plant Advice and Care –

-Prune anytime, however the foliage is quite striking with snow resting on it and many gardeners prefer to leave it up for winter interest.
+Prune anytime, however, the foliage is quite striking with snow resting on it and many gardeners prefer to leave it up for winter interest.
 Cut to 3 or 4 inches above the ground in late winter using pruners or hand clippers.
 There are no serious diseases or insect pests that seem to affect these plants.
-Hakonechloa only need dividing once every five years or so if it becomes crowded.
+Hakonechloa only needs dividing once every five years or so if it becomes crowded.
 In spring, use a sharp spade to cut roots and then replant divisions.